1j01/simple-console/README.md

 Useful for adding controls/widgets e.g. `console.input.parentElement.appendChild(button)`

+#### `console.addButton(action)`

+Add a button to the right of the console's input area and returns the button element.

+`action` should be a function.

+#### `console.addPopupButton(updatePopup)`

+Add a button with a popup to the right of the console's input area and returns the button element.

+`updatePopup(popupElement)` should update the contents of the popup.

+Use `addPopupMenuButton` instead if the popup's contents are a standard menu.

+#### `console.addPopupMenuButton(getItems)`

+Add a button with a standard popup menu to the right of the console's input area and returns the button element.

+`getItems()` should return an array of items, with each item either of the form `{label, action}` or `{type: "divider"}`.

 #### `console.handleUncaughtErrors()`

-Sets up a [`window.onerror`][] event listener and logs any uncaught error messages to the console.
+Set up a [`window.onerror`][] event listener and logs any uncaught error messages to the console.

 #### `console.log(text)`

-Logs the given text to the console and returns an `HTMLDivElement` for further manipulation (such as the addition of classes).
+Log the given text to the console and returns an `HTMLDivElement` for further manipulation (such as the addition of classes).

 #### `console.log(element)`

-Logs the given element to the console and returns an `HTMLDivElement`.
+Log the given element to the console and returns an `HTMLDivElement`.

 #### `console.logHTML(html)`

-Logs the given HTML to the console and returns an `HTMLDivElement`.
+Log the given HTML to the console and returns an `HTMLDivElement`.

 #### `console.error(message)`

-Logs the given error message to the console and returns an `HTMLDivElement`.
+Log the given error message to the console and returns an `HTMLDivElement`.

 #### `console.clear()`